jeffellenbogen/audio_mqtt/README.md

 num_hor = 1
 num_vert = 1
 ```
-This will then set the appropriate variables inside of our Screen class and send them over to the microphone.
+This will then set the appropriate variables inside of our Screen class and send them over to the microphone via the `display/columns` and `display/rows` messages.

 ### Microphone side
 The mic application samples a chunck of 1024 concurrent samples at 44.1 KHz.
 We'll send only enough samples to fill the total number of columns on the display.

+Note that if the microphone starts before the display, all is good, as the display will send us over the number of columns and rows when it starts up.
+However, if the display is running first, we need some way for the microphone to query that display size.
+It does so via the `display/get_size` message.

 The `display/time/y_ctl` topic will either zoom in or zoom out in the y dimention (magnitude) depending on whether the payload is a + or -.
 Note that we can send a bigger number than the display can show, but the display will bound that number.